mollywilliams/grace-notes.github.io/_topics/gospel.md

 * The gospel of Christ; [Rom.
 1:16,17] (http://www.biblegateway.com/passage/?search=Rom.+1%3A16-17), “_I am not ashamed of the gospel of Christ…_” This is an emphasis on the person of the gospel.

-* My gospel, [Rom.
-2:16] (http://www.biblegateway.com/passage/?search=Rom.+2%3A16) This means that the gospel belongs to every believer.
+* My gospel, Rom.
+2:16 This means that the gospel belongs to every believer.

 * Our gospel, [2 Cor.
 4:3,4] (http://www.biblegateway.com/passage/?search=2+Cor.+4%3A3-4).
 This verse speaks of the believer’s possession of the gospel and the importance of communicating it as God gives opportunity in witnessing.

-* The gospel of peace, [Eph.
-6:15] (http://www.biblegateway.com/passage/?search=Eph.+6%3A15).
+* The gospel of peace, Eph.
+6:15.
 This emphasizes the doctrine of reconciliation in the gospel.

-* The everlasting gospel, [Rev. 14:6] (http://www.biblegateway.com/passage/?search=Rev.+14%3A6).
+* The everlasting gospel, Rev. 14:6.
 This emphasizes the proximity of eternity for unbelievers during the tribulation.

 * The gospel of the kingdom, [Matt.
 24:14] (http://www.biblegateway.com/passage/?search=Matthew+24%3A14).
 This emphasizes the fulfillment of the unconditional covenant to the born again of Israel.

-The fundamentals of the gospel are given in [1 Cor.
-15:1-4] (http://www.biblegateway.com/passage/?search=1+Cor.+15%3A1-4).
+The fundamentals of the gospel are given in 1 Cor.
+15:1-4.

 * Christ died as a substitute for our sins.
 His spiritual death means It is finished!